-After the service being purchased by the City has been scheduled in Metro Transit’s scheduling software, the County will use that information to determine if the scheduled number of coaches and required spares is consistent with the above calculation.
-Any significant differences between the two measurements will be used by the County to adjust the City’s fleet-based costs.
+After the City-funded transit service has been scheduled in Metro Transit’s scheduling software, the County will use that information to determine if the scheduled number of buses and required spares is consistent with the above calculation.
+Any significant differences between the two measurements will be used by the County to adjust the fleet costs charged to the City.

-Fleet costs will be calculated by the County using the estimated purchase price of coaches for the year in which the service will be implemented.
-2015 estimated fleet costs are shown on Exhibit C.

 In considering the fleet required to support the peak service requested by the City, the following applies:

-Due to the unique characteristics of RapidRide buses, it is uncertain whether the County will be able to purchase this type of bus during the Agreement period.
+Due to the unique characteristics of RapidRide buses, it is uncertain whether the County will be able to purchase this type of bus during the duration of this Agreement.
 If RapidRide buses are not available, the County will use standard 60’ Diesel/Hybrid buses to operate added service on RapidRide routes.

-Due to the unique characteristics of trolley coaches, it is uncertain whether the County will be able to retain this type of coach in its fleet at the end of the Agreement.
-For each trolley coach that the County determines it cannot continue to use in its fleet due to reduction or termination of City funded transit service, the City will be financially responsible for the purchase price of the trolley, less the total amount the City paid for the trolley on an annual basis during the term of the Agreement.
-The County will invoice the City for any such costs at the expiration or earlier termination of the Agreement.
-Upon the expiration or earlier termination of the Agreement, any trolley coach that the County has determined cannot be retained in its fleet will become the property of the City once the City has reimbursed the County for the full purchase price of that equipment.
-Upon transfer of ownership, the City shall take immediate possession of any such equipment.
+Due to the unique characteristics of trolley buses, it is uncertain whether the County will be able to retain in its fleet each trolley bus purchased solely to provide City-funded transit service if the City reduces its investments in City-funded transit service or this Agreement terminates.
+Consequently, if the County determines such a trolley bus is superfluous to Metro Transit's needs, the City will be financially responsible for the purchase price of that trolley bus, less the total amount the City paid for the trolley on an annual basis during the term of the Agreement.
+The County will notify the City of its determination and invoice the City for purchase price as may be adjusted in accordance with this section.
+Any superfluous trolley bus will become the property of the City once the City has reimbursed the County for the invoiced purchase price of that trolley bus.
+Upon transfer of ownership, the City shall take immediate possession of any such equipment

-All other coaches will be retained in the County’s transit fleet and will remain the property of the County and the City will have no further financial obligation for the cost of this equipment.
+All other buses will be retained in the Metro Transit fleet and will remain the property of the County and the City will have no further financial obligation for the cost of these buses.

 5.4 Farebox Revenue

-The City will receive a credit towards the contract service operating costs based on the farebox recovery ratio (farebox revenue divided by operating cost) for both motor buses and trolley buses.
-The farebox recovery ratio applied to trolleybus service and to motorbus service each year will be based on the most recent ratio prior to January 1 of each year reported by the County in the NTD.
-Exhibit C contains the estimated farebox recovery ratios for 2015.
+The City will receive a credit towards the County's operating costs of providing the City-funded transit service based on the farebox recovery ratio (farebox revenue divided by operating cost) for both motor buses and trolley buses.
+The farebox recovery ratio applied to trolley bus service and to motor bus service each year will be based on the most recent ratio prior to January 1 of each year reported by the County in the NTD.
+Exhibit B-1 contains the farebox recovery ratios for 2015.
+The farebox recovery credit will be applied to each invoice described in Section 6.1.

-5.5 Method of Operating Cost Reconciliation
+5.5 Method of Cost Reconciliation

-On an annual basis starting in 2016, based on the information developed annually by Metro Transit for reporting to the NTD and provided to the City in accordance with Section 2.5 (b) of this Agreement, the Parties will reconcile the actual operating costs of the City-funded transit service with the cost paid by the City.
+On an annual basis starting in 2016, based on the information developed annually by Metro Transit for reporting to the NTD and provided to the City in accordance with Section 2.5 (b) of this Agreement, the Parties will reconcile the actual operating hours and costs of the City-funded transit service against the invoiced amounts paid by the City.

 For purposes of this Agreement the method of reconciliation will be as follows:

-Actual hourly operating costs for each fleet type of service will be multiplied by actual hours delivered of that City-funded service to develop the total actual operating cost of the City-funded service.
+Actual hourly operating costs for each fleet type of service will be multiplied by actual hours delivered of that City-funded service to develop the total actual operating cost of the City-funded transit service.